 The Guardian has this to say of US presidential candidate Trump in its election-day editorial: “[…] Mr Trump is not a fit and proper person for the presidency.
 He is an irascible egomaniac.
 He is uninterested in the world.
 He has fought a campaign of abuse and nastiness, riddled with racism and misogyny.
 He offers slogans, not a programme.
 He propagates lies, ignorance and prejudice.
 He brings no sensibility to the contest except boundless self-admiration.
 He panders to everything that is worst in human nature and spurns all that is best.”

 Have stronger words ever been written about a presidential candidate?
 I doubt it.
-But Trump is not a freak phenomenon.
-As the (admirably) indefatigably indignant George Monbiot wrote in The Guardian, Trump “is the distillation of all that we have been induced to desire and admire.
+But Trump is not an isolated phenomenon.
+As the indefatigably indignant George Monbiot wrote in The Guardian, Trump “is the distillation of all that we have been induced to desire and admire.
 Trump is so repulsive not because he offends our civilisation’s most basic values, but because he embodies them.”

-My father is a very old man and I cannot begrudge him his doddery fanaticism.
+My father is a very old man and I cannot begrudge him his (now doddery) zealousness.
 He will not live to see the horror to come.
-He enjoyed a lifetime of comfortable zealousness (albeit shuffling from left to right during the course of his fitful life) because he was lucky enough to live through a time that afforded him that luxury.
+He enjoyed a lifetime of comfortable zealousness (albeit shuffling from left to right during the course of his fitful life) because he was lucky enough to live through a time when history afforded him that luxury.
 I don’t want to be alarmist but this time – here, now – is perilously close to the precipice.
 I am scared.
-As a zealous student of history, I have good reason to be.
+As a keen student of history, I think there is good reason to be.

 Left, right, left.
 The madness marches on.
-Toting slogans, spouting platitudes, routing any obstacles in its path.
-Baudelaire, that quintessential 19th-century poet, wrote: “This life is a hospital where every patient is possessed with the desire to change beds.”
-I used to love that line except now I feel like we should change the whole damned hospital.
+Toting slogans, spouting platitudes, routing any obstacles in the way.
+Baudelaire, the quintessential 19th-century poet, wrote: “This life is a hospital where every patient is possessed with the desire to change beds.”
+I used to love that line except now I feel like I want to change the whole damned hospital.
 Life is not a right.
 Happiness is not an entitlement.
 Angry demagogues are not an accident.
-We still have the power to change things for the better – I believe that.
+We still have power – I believe that.
 But will we ever find a common cause to rally behind beyond injured pride and wounded vanity?